defra-design/accessibility/src/resources/content/how-to-write-accessibility-statement.md

 Our version uses Markdown code as a simple way to mark heading, bullets and links and you will be able to convert this easily to HTML when you are finished (instructions below).

 Find the template document in step 2 above.
-Use the Word version if you are unsure which to use.
+Our template has all the guidance and section references in Word comments.

 ### 4. Make a full list of all the accessibility issues